devzbysiu/setup_fs/README.md

 # <p id="about">About</p>

-This is very small library which allows to quickly setup directory structures in tree-like manner.
+This is very small library which allows to quickly set up directory structures in tree-like manner.

-**NOTE:** This is very limited, incomplete and not battle tested library .
+**NOTE:** This is very limited, incomplete and not battle tested library.
 I'm using it in my personal projects only in tests to quickly create desired filesystem without boilerplate.
-**I don't recommend using it it production**.
+**I don't recommend using it in production**.

 # <p id="example">Example</p>